NC Longleaf Commitment Grant for 2020 & 2021 High School Grads

 - Apply for admission to Wake Tech and complete residency determination through the North Carolina Residency Determination Service (RDS).

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Wake Tech’s school code is 004844.
 Consideration for funding is automatic once the FAFSA is completed.

 Eligible students will be notified of grant awards from Wake Tech’s Financial Aid Office.

-For more information about the Longleaf Commitment Grant at Wake Tech, please contact (919) 866-5410 or [email protected].
+For more information about the Longleaf Commitment Grant at Wake Tech, call 919-866-5410 or email [email protected].

 Led by Student Ambassadors, campus tours are a great way for prospective students, families, educators, and the community to learn more about Wake Tech!
 During your visit, you will learn more about our expansive program offerings, innovative learning environments, opportunities for student engagement and leadership, and our student success resources.
 Learn more at visit.waketech.edu.